WebauthnWorks/CTAP2.1-Migration-Guide/Authenticator/AuthenticatorReset.md

 # AuthenticatorReset (0x07)

+This command is part of the authenticator API and is new to CTAP2.1.
+The following has been taken directly from the [original specs](https://fidoalliance.org/specs/fido-v2.1-ps-20210615/fido-client-to-authenticator-protocol-v2.1-ps-20210615.html#authenticatorReset).
+<br></br>

 Resetting an authenticator is a potentially destructive operation.
 Authenticators MAY thus choose, for each transport they support, whether this command will be supported when received on that transport.
 For example, an authenticator may choose not to support this command over NFC, fearing that coincidentally nearby readers may send malicious reset commands.

 However this command MUST be supported on at least one transport.
 If the USB HID transport is supported then this command MUST be supported on that transport.